KMK-HEOR/KMK-HEOR.github.io/docs/basic.md

 ### Sick Lleave
 - Sick leave < 3 days: contact team lead for approval and send out the invitation to KMK team (reminder is not needed)
-- Sick leave ≥ 3 dconsective ays:
+- Sick leave ≥ 3 consective days:
   - Suuporting documen is required
   - Additionally, the company may require an employee to provide written confirmation that an emplyee used paid sick time in accordance with this policy
   - For more information, please refer to KMK Handbook Sick Leave section